Othryades/The-School-Management-PHP-MySQL/readme.md

 # The School Management

 The School Management was my final project before getting FullStack certified.
-It's an application for managing a school classes/students schedul built with Laravel.
+It's an application for managing a school classes/students schedule built with Laravel.

 ## Features